FREQUENTLY ASKED QUESTIONS

-Our school meets on private land in West Asheville, North Carolina.
+Our school meets on private land in West Asheville, North Carolina along the Hominy Creek Greenway.
 Our small campus has access to forest, creek, and meadow areas which support diverse nature connection.
 In the coming years we hope to expand and open more forest schools in other parts of town.
 Please support The Forest School Foundation with a donation if you'd like to help us succeed in this vision!

 Are you full-time or part-time?

-While we offer a flexible schedule of 1 to 5 days, registration priority will be given to families enrolling for three or more days per week.
+While we offer a flexible schedule of two to five days, registration priority will be given to families enrolling for three or more days per week.
 Because it is typically easier for the child to adjust to a consistent daily schedule, we strongly prefer that families choose consecutive weekdays to attend, rather than every other day or every two days, etc.

 What is your teacher to student ratio?

 Two teachers facilitate learning for a maximum of 12 students per day.